PRINCEKP369/Docker_Offline_22.04/Example/gitea/readme.md

 ## Recommendation for Your Setup

-Since you have **32GB RAM and an i7**, Docker container mode is the best choice because:
+if you have **Higher Ram**, Docker container mode is the best choice because:
 - Your jobs won't accidentally break your host system
 - You can run **multiple jobs in parallel** in isolated containers
 - It matches how GitHub Actions and GitLab CI work in the cloud